coderforlife/segtools/README.md

 rawscripts
 ----------
 This directory contains scripts pulled from various directories.
-These are priamrily for reference and eventually need to be adapated into some user-friendly system.
+These are primarily for reference and eventually need to be adapated into some user-friendly system.